anchensun/anchensun.github.io/_pages/about.md

 - *2024.12*: &nbsp;🎉🎉 Eliahu I and Joyce Jury Award, the best graduate in the Electrical and Computer Engineering department on 2024!
 - *2025.05*: &nbsp;🎉🎉 EPIC 2025 Pitch and Innovation Challenge Finalist!
 - *2025.06*: &nbsp;🎉🎉 [Assessing Sustainable Practices in Architecture: A Data-Driven Analysis of LEED Certification Adoption and Impact in Top Firms from 2000 to 2023](https://doi.org/10.1016/j.foar.2024.10.002) is online with the final version on Frontiers of Architectural Research (FoAR)
+- *2025.06*: &nbsp;🎉🎉 [Who Said What (WSW2.0)?
+Enhanced Automated Analysis of Preschool Classroom Speech](https://arxiv.org/abs/2505.09972) is accepted by 2025 IEEE International Conference on Development and Learning (ICDL 2025), Prague
 # 📝 Publications

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Briefings in Bioinformatics</div><img src='images/Figure3.png' alt="sym" width="100%"></div></div>